arrivendell/fcookie/README.md

 # fcookie
-fortune cookie + health monitor
+A fortune cookie service and its health monitor built around the structure.
+Goal was to build this in 3 days.

 Welcome to the guide about how to run this program.